-Slings for Shoulder Surgery
+Slings After Surgery

-So wearing a sling after rotator cuff surgery may not reduce muscle activity as much as we think, or prevent re-tear rates as much as we think.
-Why, and how long someone should wear a sling after surgery I think should be based on many other factors, not just a one size fits all approach.
-For example the patients age, the size and location of the cuff tear, the amount of tendon retraction, the tissue and bone stock quality, the patients general health and activity levels, and their psychological status.
-All slings should be ‘prescribed’ on these individual factors, not just a set number of weeks used for everyone and everything.
+So wearing a sling after rotator cuff surgery does not reduce muscle activity as much as we think, or prevent re-tears, and how long someone should wear one is not known.
+So because of this, I think slings should be prescribed on individual factors not simply routinely on a one size fits all approach.
+Size and location of the tear, tissue and bone quality, patient’s age, general health, activity levels, and their psychological status all should dictate how long a sling should be worn for.

-Another common reason slings are worn is after a shoulder dislocation.
-However, yet again there are some misunderstands on there use here.
-First there is very little consensus as to the optimal time and method to immobilise a shoulder after a dislocation.
-For example, after anterior shoulder dislocation.
-The belief was that these slings help draw back capsulo-labral defects towards the glenoid rim and help with the healing of these tissues back to the bone, restoring joint congruency and preventing further recurrence (ref).
+Another common reason arm slings are worn is after shoulder dislocations.
+However, yet again there are some misunderstandings on there use.
+Again there is very little consensus on the optimal time and method to immobilise a shoulder after dislocation.
+For example, after anterior shoulder dislocations external wedge slings have been suggested as a better option as they are believed to helps drawback any capsulo-labral defects towards the glenoid rim and help there healing and restoring joint congruency, preventing recurrence of instability (ref).

-However, regardless of which type of sling you use there are questions about the use of ANY sling after shoulder dislocation.
+However, regardless of which type of sling you use, there are questions about the use of ANY sling after shoulder dislocation.
 Although a high prevalence of structural injury can be seen after a shoulder dislocation this often only usually affects the passive structures of the glenoid labrum, the joint capsule and its ligaments (ref).

 These passive structures only help to stabilise the shoulder joint towards the end of ranges, and therefore as long as the individual avoids these ranges for a few weeks they are unlikely to suffer any recurrence of joint instability.
 Also if a recent dislocated shoulder is NOT immobilised in a sling they are more likely to maintain not only the strength and control of the muscles of the shoulder, but more importantly they will maintain the central nervous systems cortical representation of the shoulder, as well as its proprioceptive ability, which can only be a good thing to help with the joints ongoing stability in the future.